 Although the physical impacts of drinking too much can often provide the needed motivation to quit drinking, the psychological effects of addiction make it difficult to decide when it’s time to begin an alcohol detox program.3

-When you are taking the first steps to stop drinking, you will also experience various emotional and behavioral challenges.
+When you consider the question “How to stop drinking?” and pursue abstinence, you will also experience various emotional and behavioral challenges.
 It is not uncommon for the first few days of quitting alcohol to be accompanied by emotions such as anxiety and depression.
 Some people may experience deep and powerful despair and thoughts of self-harm.

 The challenging emotions that often accompany your journey to stop drinking alcohol underscore the benefits of quitting alcohol at a professional detox and rehab program, where trained professionals can help you or a loved one manage some of the more challenging detox symptoms.

 In addition to physical and emotional challenges associated with quitting moderate drinking, many people encounter many social, financial, and legal consequences of drinking too much.
 Legal issues such as violent crime, DUIs, and even homicide, resulting from driving a vehicle while intoxicated, do occur.
 Although there are many notable health benefits to quitting alcohol, choosing to stay away from alcohol can also keep money in your pocket and legal issues at bay.

 Current research does not indicate specific alcohol addiction causes.
 Instead, the risk of developing alcoholism may increase based on the presence of certain factors.
 These factors are all important to consider when one is learning how to stop drinking, as causes of alcoholism can influence recovery methods.